qiyfoundation/Qiy-Scheme/use-cases/UC07 Manage Connections.md

-# UC04 Manage Personal Data
+# UC07 Manage Connections

 # Abstract

-This document is the use case specification for use case [UC04 Manage Personal Data](UC04%20Manage%20Personal%20Data.md).
+This document is the use case specification for use case [UC07 Manage Connections](UC07%20Manage%20Connections.md).

 # Contents